-The SWOT analysis and consultation with the community, as summarized in the Background Report, has indicated a need for improvements to the public realm and streetscapes.
-Accordingly, this Plan recommends and supports the completion of a Streetscape Master Plan for Downtown Burford.
-It is intended that the Streetscape Master Plan will be conducted as a process involving further consultation with residents, business owners and visitors, which builds upon the consultation conducted in support of this Community Improvement Plan.
+Based upon consultation held in March 2018, the community has expressed strong support for needed streetscape and other public realm improvements.
+Further, based on the SWOT analysis (as included in the Background Report developed through the Community Improvement Plan Study for Burford and St. George), there are many potential opportunities for public realm improvements which will contribute to the overall revitalization of the community.
+This Plan therefore recommends and supports the completion of a Streetscape Master Plan for Downtown St. George.
+It is envisioned that the development of a Streetscape Master Plan will be conducted as a separate process, inclusive of consultation with residents, business owners as well as visitors, to build upon the consultation already conducted in association with the development of this Community Improvement Plan.

 The following objectives of the future Streetscape Master Plan are recommended:

-Develop a clear plan for coordinated improvements to the public realm, which complements the built form of the community;

-- There are no major public gathering spaces in Downtown Burford, and there is benefit to consider identifying an appropriate public square, park or similar central facility to provide this function and serve as a focal point in the community for community gathering, social interaction and events; - Consider appropriate treatments and updates to sidewalks, lighting, right-of-way programming, infrastructure and pedestrian crossings; - 4.
-Identify potential linkages and enhancements to pedestrian and cycling connectivity, to better connect Downtown Burford with surrounding neighbourhoods and community facilities; - 5.
-Update and add new pedestrian amenities, such as seating, planters and shade; - Identify opportunities for businesses to utilize the sidewalk for goods display and/or outdoor seating areas; - Enhance existing parking areas, including public parking lots and on-street parking through better demarcation, signage and paving; - 8.
-Introduce bicycle parking and accessibility as appropriate; - Implement the principles of age-friendly community design; - Consider sustainable and energy, and water efficient solutions to lighting and landscape design; - Identify and enhance gateway areas, to create a clear sense of arrival into the Downtown and improve wayfinding for visitors; - Estimate costing and phasing for improvements; and

-13. Address other issues and opportunities as may be identified.
+- Identify a well-coordinated plan for future streetscape improvements which complements the historic character of the community; - 2.
+Where possible, improvements should be coordinated with any planned municipal-led infrastructure improvements, such as water, wastewater and transportation improvements, to ensure construction is completed in a coordinated fashion and minimizes impacts and disruption to the community; - Consider appropriate treatments and updates to sidewalks, lighting, programming, and pedestrian crossings; - Integrate pedestrian amenities, such as seating, planters and shade; - Consider the interface between the streetscape and operating businesses, with appropriate consideration given to facilitate temporary goods display as well as sidewalk café areas; - Identify and implement recommended public parking improvements, including improvements to existing parking areas, pedestrian connectivity and way-finding improvements; - Consider and implement improved pedestrian linkages, to ensure that new communities and existing neighbourhoods are well-connected to the Downtown; - Introduce bicycle parking and accessibility as appropriate;

+- Implement the principles of age-friendly community design; - Consider sustainable and energy, and water efficient solutions to lighting and landscape design; - 11.
+Enhance and create new opportunities for public space and community gathering during events; - Enhance gateway areas, to create a clear sense of arrival into the Downtown and improve wayfinding for visitors; - 13.
+Estimate costing and phasing for improvements; and - 14.
+Address other issues and opportunities as may be identified.